pgfarley/pgfarley.github.io/pages/cocotb-pycharm.md

 ### Debugging Cocotb verification scripts with PyCharm

 Please note these steps require PyCharm remote debugger server which is only available with the Professional (non-free) edition.
+Complete Cocotb docs can be found [here](https://cocotb.readthedocs.io/en/latest/).

 #### Step 1